 Backpacking and Hiking

-Traveling on foot affords more opportunity for exploration and discovery.
-Hiking on ridges and overpasses reveals splendid vistas, while the slower pace allows for a closer inspection of blooming tundra or wooly caterpillars.
-Backpacking can take you to the most remote and least traveled areas of the Park and Preserve and day hiking expands the river trip experience.
+Traveling through the park on foot affords opportunities of exploration and discovery.
+Mountain ridges and passes reveal splendid vistas and can take you to the most remote and least traveled areas of the Park and Preserve.

 Did You Know?